YudhaStacy/gwfox-personal/README.md

-Go to the URL about:config
+Go to the URL `about:config`
-Ensure the following preferences are true:
+Ensure the following preferences are `true`:

-toolkit.legacyUserProfileCustomizations.stylesheets
+- `toolkit.legacyUserProfileCustomizations.stylesheets`
-svg.context-properties.content.enabled
+- `svg.context-properties.content.enabled`
-browser.tabs.allow_transparent_browser
+- `browser.tabs.allow_transparent_browser`
-widget.windows.mica
+- `widget.windows.mica`

-uc.tweak.newtab-background for the background
+- `uc.tweak.newtab-background` for the background